Tara Emad: Philanthropy

 Emad is involved with her own charity organization Help From Your Heart Foundation; she has been a part of the organization since 2013.
 The project distributes donations to families and children in orphanages in Cairo.

+Personal life

+She studied at the German University in Cairo- Applied Arts & Science.
+She previously attended school at Port Said Language School in Zamalek, Cairo.